 A file sharing server is common for most small businesses, but it’s a cumbersome “system” (actually, it’s not even a system in the true sense) and doesn’t promote easy retrieval or fast changes, and it doesn’t inspire much confidence in your document control “system”.

-ISO 9001 (clause 7.5) requires a documented information process which demonstrates that your documents:
+ISO 9001 (clause 7.5.3) requires a documented information process which demonstrates that your documents:

 We offer free policies and procedures, managing them to comply with the document control requirements of ISO 9001 is a little different.
 Do you approve your documents with a written signature and scan the approved document into your file server as a PDF file?
 Some keep a separate transaction log of approvals and reviews, while others type in an approver, reviewer, and author’s name into the document and leave it at that.

 How do you ensure that the electronic files on a file server are easily accessible or retrievable?
 Some use a desktop shortcut to a “Quality Documents” folder; others use a drive letter (ex., “M:”).
 Either way, it’s still a manual system that’s difficult to keep up-to-date.

 While these approaches may — or may not — work, they’re based on the time-honored manual system.
 It’s easy to fall out of compliance by missing a step.
 Relying on paper or e-mailed notes, or on people’s memories, or on their ability to focus on that one task when there are dozens of things to do can — and often does — result in some of the commonest audit findings.

 Document management software, or DMS, provides more than just file serving.
 Your document management software provides the level of document and record control that ISO 9001 requires.
 Some key features in DMS that you should look for include:

-You eliminate many of the headaches of a manual document control system by using document management software for your ISO 9001 documented information control.
+You eliminate many of the headaches of a manual document management system by using document management software for your ISO 9001 documented information control.
 No more transaction logs, missing manual steps, confusion over obsolete documents, or lost or misplaced documents.
 Easily add employees, disk space, documents, and records without involving your IT department.